Little Sanctuary Project

 St. Albans is actively fundraising for the this project.
 If you would like to support the project or learn more, please contact Executive Director for Development & Alumni Relations Melanie Hoffmann (202-537-2355) or Director of Major Gifts Ted Pelonis (202-537-5790).

-The school and the construction team have been striving to maintain the beauty of the original building—returning to a Vermont quarry to find tiles that will complement the current slate roof; searching for white- and charcoal-colored ceramic tiles to match the original flooring; re-creating the pebbledash stucco; working with a woodcarver to re-create the distinctive arched trusses that line the interior, and both refurbishing and finding a manufacturer to design matching new pews that will seat an additional 145, allowing our entire Upper School to be seated together in prayer for the first time in decades.
+The school and the construction team have strived to maintain the beauty of the original building—returning to a Vermont quarry to find tiles that will complement the current slate roof; searching for white- and charcoal-colored ceramic tiles to match the original flooring; re-creating the pebbledash stucco; working with a woodcarver to re-create the distinctive arched trusses that line the interior, and both refurbishing and finding a manufacturer to design matching new pews that will seat an additional 145, allowing our entire Upper School to be seated together in prayer for the first time in decades.

 One highlight of the project has been working with skilled artisans to design new stained glass windows for our larger chapel.
 Many of the original windows incorporate abstract designs.
 Our chaplains, working with the artists, sought to introduce windows depicting biblical stories that resonate with our boys—Jonah and the Whale, the Good Samaritan, the Prodigal Son—as well as beloved moments in the life of our school and the church, such as the Blessing of the Animals.
 At this favorite fall chapel in honor of St. Francis, boys are invited to bring their pets; this year, the chaplains blessed dozens of dogs, a few cats, a rabbit, a snake, and a fish.